SomeOddCodeGuy/WilmerAI/README.md

 {
-  "modelNameForDisplayOnly": "Socg Macbook Pro 5001", "endpoint": "http://192.168.1.392:5001", "modelName": "Llama-3-8b-Instruct"
+  "modelNameForDisplayOnly": "Socg Macbook Pro 5001", "endpoint": "http://192.168.1.392:5001", "modelConfigFileName": "Llama-3-8b-Instruct"
 }
 ```

 - **endpoint**: The address of the LLM you are connecting to.
-- **modelName**: The exact name of a model JSON file from the "ModelConfigs" folder, without the ".json" extension.
+- **modelConfigFileName**: The exact name of a model JSON file from the "ModelConfigs" folder, without the ".json"
+  extension.

 #### ModelConfigs